List of Emmerdale characters introduced in 2016: Rebecca White

+Kasim Sabet

+Kasim Sabet, played by Ethan Kai, made his first screen appearance on 20 October 2016.
+He was originally credited as Crash Victim when he involved in a multiple-car pile-up on the Hotten Bypass and saved by Finn Barton (Joe Gill).
+He was left comatose for several months and Finn regularly visits him until he is moved hospitals.
+When Karim recovers, he begins a relationship with Finn and they sleep with each other for the first time before Christmas.
+His boyfriends mother Emma Barton (Gillian Kearney) is overbearing which places strain on the relationship.
+Finn buys them tickets to see Kylie Minogue in Australia despite warnings from his family.
+The relationship ends when Kasim believes Finn is too clingy.
+In January, Aaron Livesy (Danny Miller) beats Kasim up.
+In February, Finn breaks into Kasim's house intending to trash the place.

 Will Scott

 Will Scott, played by Ben Gerrard, made his first screen appearance on 14 December 2016.
 He is introduced as a new social worker to help care for Ashley Thomas (John Middleton), who is suffering from vascular dementia.
 Gerrard previously appeared in the soap in 2012, as guest character Luke.
 Will proved to be popular with viewers, who deemed him very attractive.

 Laurel Thomas (Charlotte Bellamy) hires Will to care for her husband Ashley, who is suffering from dementia.
 Laurel tells Will that she is struggling to look after Ashley, as she also has a young son and a baby to care for.
 Will assures Laurel that he is there to help her.
 Will plays the guitar with Ashley, and gives him and Laurel some time alone together.
 He tells Ashley's daughter Gabby Thomas (Rosie Bentham) that Ashley's condition is worsening, and she promises to tell Laurel.
 After Ashley dies, Will attends his funeral.